 In its simplest form, a single message hash stored on the blockchain by the sender, together with the message ID, could very likely replace signed email in a format much simpler than that of S/MIME.
 This approach would not lend itself to encryption easily, nor would it have some of the other benefits, and, unlike S/MIME, existing email applications would not support it.

-By using passport certificates for signature in S/MIME, we can build part of the authenticity naturally into signed email through an existing standard supporting encryption.
+By using profile certificates for signature in S/MIME, we can build part of the authenticity naturally into signed email through an existing standard supporting encryption.
 There are multiple steps in the relaying of an email where status messages can be written to the blockchain.
 Steps during which signaling can be added include when the message is sent by the user, when it is relayed by the user’s message transfer agent (MTA), when it is received by the recipient’s MTA, when it is delivered to the user’s mailbox, and when it is read by the recipient.

 All applications involved in the handling of the email message should be able to update the message status.
 From a privacy and security perspective, only these applications should be able to do so.
 The only thing that can be assumed for all of them is that they will have a copy of the email at some point.
 Possession of the email should therefore make it possible to locate the advanced notification properties on the blockchain.
 However, data written to the blockchain must always be encrypted in such a way that it is impossible to trawl the blockchain for data.